-- A simple restart.
+- Perform a simple restart.
 Turn off and turn on your iPhone again and check if the pictures load.

-- Enabling MMS if you get messages from Android users.
+- Enable MMS if you receive messages from Android users.
 The ancient compatibility problem that’s somehow still present to this day so you can only exchange SMS/MMS messages.
 Having MMS messaging disabled can sometimes cause various problems, like not being able to send pictures to Android phones.